lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 It was difficult to find secondary work on zoonomia, since most work on Erasmus is interested in the publications before and after: either they are interested in Erasmus as a literary figure, and discuss his Botanical Garden, or they are interested in him as a precursor to Charles Darwin’s theories of evolution, so they discuss his next work.

 Zoonomia gets some mention in evolutionary histories, but to discuss this book primarily through the lens of evolution is to fundamentally misunderstand it.
 The few paragraphs on evolution are typically quoted out of context, or even paraphrased inaccurately, to emphasize as much as possible those aspects which match our own knowledge of DNA and natural selection.
 In context, however, it is clear that Erasmus is wildly off base --- for example, he doesn’t think the mother contributes any traits directly to the offspring.
 Those things which sound proto-Darwinian are, in context, clearly Lamarckian evolution.
 They’re not valueless, and perhaps did have impact as precursors to a true understanding of evolution, but they’re also not as accurate or complete as they have been presented.
 And, more importantly, they are not important *to Zoonomia* as a work.
 These theories do not inform any of his explanations of anatomy or disease, which are the topics of the other 1,180 pages of this 1,200 page work.

+Piper identifies generalization as a common and important method in literary studies, which plays a distinct role in literature compared to history or social science.
+He provides compelling evidence for “an inverse relationship between the scale of claims and scope of evidence provided” (71), in which “rhetoric stands in for evidence” and “interestingness becomes true (or the truth is only valued because it is interesting)” (16). \[This is a different way of describing the same phenomenon that others like Guillory and Sedgwick and Love have identified, in the figure of the critic as the authority in themselves.\] Piper turns to some ideas about ‘openness’ as the alternative way to reframe our relationship to our field--- by this he means an “expressive openness” that he sees as central to the methods of literary study.
+This expressive openness takes three forms: the questioning mind (“a rhetorical stance that is at once both critical and open.
+It doubts but also wonders” (66)), the expanding mind (“the valuation of the ‘novel’ or ‘unforeseen,’ things that have not been thought before” (67)), and the loosening mind (“ a capacity to undo associations and make room for novel connections” (67)).
+The goal of all this openness would be to “build confidence in our collective forms of knowledge about the world all the while continuing to imagine alternative versions” (72).

+Piper and generalization is related to what I am doing with my random sample evidence because I am openly and perversely choosing insufficient, limited, arbitrary evidence and trying to see what I can make of it anyway.

+In that light it seems like what I am saying might be ‘look--- I can achieve a plausible generalization even with bad evidence, suggesting that all work in the field is mere charlatanry!’ but I actually want to do something like ‘look--- this works, suggesting that we haven’t successfully defined what ‘good evidence’ is.’
+The idea of the random sample is that I really do expect ‘1790s-ness’ to appear in *all* of 1790s lit; if I decide that the 1790s are ‘about’, for example, a gendered renegotiation of capitalism, then that aboutness will appear in anything I pick.
+But when I say it that way I get back to the circularity/always-already of close reading...

 Connecting Darwin to Goodall: Darwin was “one of the leading members of the celebrated Lunar Society of Birmingham” (Poynter 112) --- what does that mean?